ravendb/docs/version_2_5/docs/server/authentication.markdown

 * [Windows Authentication](authentication/#windows-authentication)
 * [OAuth Authentication](authentication/#oauth-authentication)

 Appropriate authentication type is chosen by examining incoming request headers and by default all actions except read-only are being authenticated.
-To determine which actions will be authenticated please refer to [Raven/AnonymousAccess](../administration/configuration#authorization--authentication) configuration setting.
+To determine which actions will be authenticated please refer to [Raven/AnonymousAccess](administration/configuration#authorization--authentication) configuration setting.

+##Security system - OSS vs commercial use

+The authentication feature is available only in commercial use of RavenDB.
+You will be able to enable it if you provide a valid commercial license to your database instance.
+For an open-source software the only available setting is `Raven/AnonymousAccess = Admin` which means that no authentication is required.
+Then any user will have all administrative permissions.
+An attempt to setup authentication for a database working under AGPL license will result in an exception thrown by a server.

+In order to prevent security issues in commercial systems related to a temporary lack of a valid license (e.g. if it just expired) RavenDB stores info about a last seen valid license.
+This way despite the fact that the license is temporary invalid, the authentication will be still working.

 ##Windows Authentication